Meet Fidelity's Representatives: Part of the Duke Community

-- Review investment options in the new investment lineup at Fidelity and direct where future contributions will be invested prior to January 2019.
+- Select investment options in the new investment lineup at Fidelity by January 14, 2018.

-- Review the Investment Option Mapping Strategy for account balances and move your balances prior to December 2018 if you do not want your balances mapped according to the mapping strategy.
+- Review the Investment Option Mapping Strategy for account balances.
+You may move your balances to Fidelity if you do not want your balances mapped according to the mapping strategy.
+Contact Fidelity at 1-800-823-0172 by November 30, 2018 to request a plan-to-plan transfer.

 - Meet with a Fidelity representative to get help.
 Call Fidelity at 1-800-823-0172 to schedule an appointment or to get help and advice on investing.